AlpInsider is supported by its audience. If you purchase through links on our site, we may earn a commission at no extra cost to you. Learn more.

 One other thing to check is the last.
 Most ski boots use a last of 102-104mm.
 A slightly wider last will generally be more comfortable for wide feet, while a narrower last will be more comfortable for narrow feet.

-How to Pick the Right Beginner Ski Boots
+How To Pick The Right Beginner Ski Boots

 A big part of the decision around what boot flex and features you need comes down to how long you plan to use your ski boots for.
 If you’re buying ski boots, you’re probably determined to stick with skiing.
 But you may also be thinking ahead to whether your boots will still be good as your skills improve.